coolpalani/samplecode3927/README.md

 kubectl create -f ingress.yaml
 ```

-Wait for a public IP to be assigned:
+Wait for a public IP to be assigned

 ```
 kubectl get ingress samplecode3927-ingress --watch